Skip to Main Content

 Publishing files

 After you have saved your draft item you can publish it via a three-step process.
-At the bottom of the form next to the red 'Save changes' button there is a box and the word 'Publish'.
+To the right-hand side of the form next to the 'Save changes' button there is a red box and the word 'Publish item'.

-2. Click the green 'Publish item' button.
-This action brings up a box indicating that you are about to permanently publish the item.
+1. Click the red 'Publish item' button.
+This brings up a box indicating that you are about to permanently publish the item.
 It also states which license you will be publishing under and asks you to agree to the terms of use.

-3. Click the green 'Yes, publish' button to publicly and permanently publish your research.
-By publishing your files on Federation.figshare you are making them available for reuse by others according to the terms of the license you have selected.
+2. Click the red 'publish item' button to publish your research.
+You are making your files available for reuse according to the terms of the license you have selected.

 For more information on how to publish your research files watch the YouTube video 'How do I make an Item Public?'